avatao/collection-json-angular/README.md

 ### Usage

-The library needs to be configured with the proper HttpClient service to work For this create a module like this and import it in your root module:
+The library needs to be configured with the proper HttpClient service to work.
+To achive this create a module and import it in your root module:

 ```typescript
 import {NgModule} from '@angular/core';